 Q&A With Partner Wesley Farrell on the NFL Concussion Settlement

-In recent years, football has been exposed for its violent nature.
 In a 2017 study of deceased American football players by the Journal of the American Medical Association, chronic traumatic encephalopathy, or C.T.E. was diagnosed in 99 percent of former NFL players.
 Following the suicides of Junior Seau and Aaron Hernandez, the link between brain damage and the long-term health and well-being of NFL players has come to the forefront as the hot topic of the day.
 Nowhere has this issue gained more notoriety and exposure than in the series of lawsuits filed against the NFL by retired players.

-Amid concerns of the long-term effects of repeated head trauma and medical diagnoses of chronic brain injury in former players in the NFL, more than 4,500 retired and former NFL football players filed a class action lawsuit against the league in 2011.
+In 2011, former NFL football players filed a class action lawsuit against the league in 2011.
 The lawsuit alleged that the NFL was fully aware of the evidence and the risks associated with repetitive traumatic brain injuries, but failed to warn and protect players against those long-term risks.
 Alzheimer’s disease, dementia, ALS or Lou Gehrig’s Disease, and chronic traumatic encephalopathy are all diseases that may develop as a result of repeated head trauma.

 After over 5 years of litigation, the NFL Settlement Deal was affirmed on April 18, 2016 by the Third Circuit Court of Appeals.
 The settlement deal between the former players and the NFL originally came about in 2013, and was revised in 2014 to remove the cap on the amount the NFL may have to pay players who are diagnosed with any of the Qualifying Diagnoses over the 65-year life of the settlement.
 Click here to read the Recitals of the Settlement Agreement, which contain more detail about the underlying claims that were brought against the NFL Parties.